wadetandy/RedisRecord/README.md

 #Basic Usage

-To use RedisRecord in your own models, you should require the gem and include the RedisRecord module in your class definition:
+To use RedisRecord in your own models, you should require the gem and have create a subclass of RedisRecord::Base:

     require 'redis_record'

-    class Employee
+    class Employee < RedisRecord::Base
-      include RedisRecord

       # Implementation details